acss-io/atomizer/CONTRIBUTING.md

 # Contributing

-Contributions are always welcome, no matter how large or small! .
-Please be sure to sign our [CLA][] before you submit pull requests or otherwise contribute to `atomizer`.
-This protects developers, who rely on [BSD license][].
+Contributions are always welcome, no matter how large or small!.

 ## Support